usnistgov/pfhub/INVOLVEMENT.md

 ---

 All those interested in phase field modeling are welcome to participate in the effort and to join our discussions.
-Those involved in graduate or postgraduate work involving studying or implementing phase field problems are especially welcome.
 We value all forms of productive input.
-There are a number of ways to get involved.
+There are a number of ways to get involved:

 <h4> Uploading Benchmark Results </h4>